jeka-dev/demo-project-springboot-headless/README.md

 On second run, the app is directly executed, bypassing the build phase.

+> [!TIP]
+> You can start the application without needing to clone this Git repository.
+>
+> Just execute `jeka -r https://github.com/jeka-dev/demo-project-springboot-angular.git -p`.

 ## Build application

 TYo build application, including Java and Angular tests, execute :